Power Outage Checklist

 Use a generator if it is already properly installed.
 Do not rush to install a generator during a power outage.
 Improper installation can create an extremely dangerous situation for anyone working to restore power.
 Generators must have a double throw transfer switch.
 For more generator information, contact SCEC.

 Anticipate that damaged equipment will take time to repair.
 If you are still without power after four hours, you may call the Cooperative, again, to check on the status, however, requesting a call back once power is restored may allow members to leave their property, if desired, and return once power is back on.

 Important note: SCEC maintains a list of members who rely on electricity for life-sustaining medical equipment.
 Members with an urgent health-related need for electricity should call 800-924-3407 immediately if power goes out.
 It is also recommended these members have additional batteries or a reliable back-up should an outage occur.
-Contact SCEC for recommendations.
+Contact SCEC for electricity back-up recommendations.